-- The Stone Rejected and the Cornerstone:
+- The Rejected Stone Becomes the Cornerstone (Verse 22)

 Cross-References: